mike14747/rmlbb2/docs/forum.md

 ### Wish list items

--   Add support for drafts (saving your work before you post your message)
+-   Add support for drafts (saving your work before you post your message).
 -   Add a way to preview your post before submitting it.
 I'm not sure this would be necessary depending upon the WYSIWYG I settle on.
 -   Support for a Moderator group that can read, update, and delete all Topics and Comments in a certain form... even those of others.
 -   Find a way to search posts.